ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 Setup through Mission Planner
 =============================

-Set the following parameters through the Mission Planner (or other GCS) to enable the precision landing feature and then Reboot the flight controller.
+Set the following parameters through the Mission Planner (or other GCS) to enable the precision landing feature, and then Reboot the flight controller.

--  :ref:`PLND_ENABLED <PLND_ENABLED>` = 1
+-  :ref:`PLND_ENABLED <PLND_ENABLED>` = 1 or 2

+   - 1 (Enabled Always Land): Use precision landing if beacon available.
+Otherwise land immediately using normal landing process.
+   - 2 (Enabled Strict): Use precision landing, searching for beacon if not available.
+Land normally if beacon not found after search.
 -  :ref:`PLND_TYPE <PLND_TYPE>` = 2

 To enable Precision Loiter, an :ref:`Auxiliary Function Switch <channel-7-and-8-options>` must be set to "Precision Loiter":